Wicket: Stumps and bails

 There are also specified lengths for the barrel and spigots of the bail.
 There are different specifications for the wickets and bails for junior cricket.
 The umpires may dispense with the bails if conditions are unfit (e.g., if it is windy they might fall off by themselves).
 Further details on the specifications of the wickets are contained in Appendix D to the laws.

 Putting down a wicket

-The wicket can be thought of as the target of the fielding team, as the bowler and fielders alike can dismiss the batter by hitting the wicket with the ball, and in particular, can prevent run-scoring (off a ball that has not reached the boundary) by managing or threatening to run out batters.
+The wicket can be thought of as a target for the fielding team, as the bowler and fielders can dismiss a batter by hitting the wicket with the ball, in certain circumstances, and can prevent run-scoring by threatening to do so.

-For a batsman to be dismissed by being bowled, run out, stumped or hit wicket, his wicket needs to be put down, potentially when neither batsman is in the ground of the wicket.
+For a batter to be dismissed by being bowled, run out, stumped or hit wicket, their wicket needs to be put down.
+For run out and stumped, this has to be when neither batter is in the ground of the wicket.
 This generally occurs when a fielder throws the ball at the wicket, or hits it with ball in hand.

-What this means is defined by Law 29.
+What 'putting down a wicket' means is defined by Law 29.
 A wicket is put down if: